Heating Ventilation and Ductwork

 Combustion Chamber

-The combustion chamber is an essential component of the internal combustion engine.
-It’s where the air/fuel mixture is ignited to create an electric force that pushes pistons through the “suck, squeeze bang blow” cycle (or whatever you prefer to call it).
-It’s also where the majority the emissions occur.
-There are many variables that affect the performance of the combustion chamber including its shape, the timing of ignition and the location of the spark plug.
+The combustion chamber is an essential element of the internal combustion engine.
+It is where the air/fuel mixture is ignited to create an electric force that pushes pistons through the “suck squeeze bang blow” cycle (or whatever you choose to refer to it).
+It’s also where most of the emissions take place.
+The combustion chamber’s performance is affected by many aspects, including its shape and the timing of the ignition.

 Air Ducts